zpainter/iassist/content/about/fellows-program.md

 - See [Fellows application form <span class="fas fa-external-link-alt"></span>](https://forms.gle/1xLyY3Y6W96GreKYA).

 For more information, to apply for funding, or nominate a person for a fellowship, please send an email inquiry to the [Fellows Committee](/about/committees-and-groups/#iassist-fellows)
-- Co-Chairs: *Florio Arguillas* and *Robert Bowule*.
+- Co-Chairs: *Florio Arguillas* and *Robert Buwule*.
 Please contact us at *fellows [ at ] iassistdata.org*

 ### Further information